canastro/blog/content/blog/2019-09-01-react-ui-lib-part1/index.md

 > Storybook is a UI development environment and playground for UI components.
 The tool enables users to create components independently and showcase components interactively in an isolated development environment.

 We're going to add [storybook](https://storybook.js.org/) and a few addons to add extra features to our stories.
+If you want a more detailed and beginner friendly intro to storybook, check out [Storybook for React - Getting Started](https://storybook.js.org/basics/guide-react/).

 > By default, Storybook comes with a way to list stories and visualize them.
 Addons implement extra features for Storybooks to make them more useful.